Working at ASD

 Will I be able to interact with professional colleagues from outside ASD?

 Yes.
 Interaction with professional colleagues is encouraged.
 ASD often sends staff to outside conferences, seminars and training courses.

 Yes.
 As we're a specialised agency it is necessary to supplement the skills and training you bring to the organisation with additional comprehensive training.

 Occasionally opportunities arise to work at locations around Australia and, in some instances, overseas.

 Yes.
 Your work performance at ASD will be closely assessed and your manager will provide you with continual feedback from the time of your commencement.

 Must my career path lie with ASD?

 Not necessarily.
 ASD abides by the APS ethos of encouraging a flexible and mobile workforce, so opportunities for employment in other government agencies may arise.
-However, there are many opportunities for diverse, rewarding and long-term careers within ASD, Defence and the Australian Intelligence Community.
+However, there are many opportunities for diverse, rewarding and long-term careers within ASD, Defence and the Australian intelligence and national security communities.